dwarmstrong/homebin/README.rst

 bernersLee.py
     a set of classes to support my web hacks bookTab.py
-    get book information from command line arguments or clipboard and open web browser and search Amazon and the Toronto Public Library collatz.py
+    get book information from command line arguments or clipboard, open web browser, and search Amazon and the Toronto Public Library (more: `"Search for a book using Python and Firefox" <http://www.circuidipity.com/booktab.html>`_) collatz.py
     explore the *Collatz sequence*, sometimes called "the simplest impossible math problem" dateAndBook.py